 - The Spiderweb Galaxy contains a supermassive black hole and is a powerful source of radio waves — which is what led astronomers to notice it in the first place.

 - This region had been intensively observed by a variety of ESO telescopes since the mid-1990s.
 The redshift (and hence the distance) of the radio galaxy MRC1138-262 (the Spiderweb Galaxy) was first measured at La Silla.
-The first visitor mode FORS observations on the VLT discovered the protocluster and afterwards further observations were made with ISAAC, SINFONI, VIMOS and HAWK-I. The APEX LABOCA data complement optical and near-infrared datasets from ESO telescopes.
+The first visitor mode FORS observations on the VLT discovered the protocluster and afterward further observations were made with ISAAC, SINFONI, VIMOS, and HAWK-I. The APEX LABOCA data complement optical and near-infrared datasets from ESO telescopes.
 The team also used a 12-hour VLA image to cross-identify the LABOCA sources in the optical images.

 - These dusty starbursts are thought to evolve into elliptical galaxies like those seen around us today in nearby galaxy clusters.